Ecommerce in The Netherlands

 Ecommerce customers in the Netherlands

 Based on data from 2018, The Netherlands has 16.4 million internet users, which represents 97% of the total population.
+Data from the Thuiswinkel Markt Monitor 2018 shows there are 13.5 million online shoppers in the Netherlands.
 The Dutch like to pay with iDeal, an online payment method developed by the Dutch banking community.
 Among the other popular online payment methods in the Netherlands are PayPal, MasterCard and VISA.
 Popular post-payment methods are AfterPay, acceptgiro (giro transfer) and Klarna.

 The most popular product categories in Dutch ecommerce are travel & tickets (38.96%), followed by telecommunication (12.82%), consumer electronica (7.84%), computer hardware and software (7.57%), clothing and shoes (7.48%) and media (6.36%).